U.S. Supplement/Issue 115/Text

 Thanks to the prompt response of a majority of believers to the questionnaire sent early in July, all errors noted in the address labels are being corrected.
 The other information requested, vital to a full utilization of our Bahá’í resources, is being added to the growing record.
 This includes information on local spiritual assembly secretaries and treasurers, state goals committee secretaries, group correspondents, public information representatives, and circuit teachers.
 Those who have not completed and returned their questionnaires are requested to do so promptly.

-The buzz of saws, the hanging of hammers, the humming of drills have been the first sounds heard by visitors to the Foundation area this past summer — for the maintenance department personnel have been busy putting a “new face” on the book sales and display area.
+The buzz of saws, the banging of hammers, the humming of drills have been the first sounds heard by visitors to the Foundation area this past summer—for the maintenance department personnel have been busy putting a "new face" on the book sales and display area.

 The long book counter has been removed and in its place are four beautiful modern book display racks.
 A much smaller book sales counter will soon be installed for the convenience of the visitors wishing to purchase the items available to the public.